 Purchase your medications: You are responsible for getting your prescription medications and preservative-free tear drops before your surgery so you are prepared for post-op.
 Keep in mind, unless you get direct instructions from your doctor, you will begin taking your medications after your LASIK corrective surgery.

 Plan to have a driver: Having someone drive you home is a requirement.
-After your LASIK procedure, your vision will be blurry, and you will probably notice some glares and halos at night.
+After your LASIK procedure, your vision will be blurry, and you will probably notice some glares and halos, especially at night.
 Therefore, it’s not safe for you or others on the road for you to drive.
-Make sure you plan ahead of time who can escort you home.
+Make sure you plan ahead for a driver on the day of surgery.

 Other general day-of-surgery instructions:

-- Plan to be at our surgical center for an hour to an hour and a half
+- Plan to be at our surgical center for 60-90 minutes

-- Since the surgical suite can get a little cold, wear warm, comfortable clothing
+- Wear warm, comfortable clothing as the surgical suite can feel a little cold

 - Remove all makeup and moisturizer (make sure you focus on residual makeup on the eyelashes and eyelids)